 - All submissions should be made via Submittable.
 If this limitation presents an accessibility issue, please contact the editors for alternatives.

 - We do not accept previously published material.
 This includes publication in any public venue, including print, web, and personal blogs.

-- At this time, we are not reading plays, screenplays, translations, reviews, works that include images, novel excerpts, or children’s/young adult literature.
+- We are not currently reading plays, screenplays, translations, reviews, works that include images, novel excerpts, or children’s/young adult literature.

 What we’re looking for in Fiction

 - We like stories that offer imaginative premises, unusual or marginalized characters, and high stakes.

 - Show us characters driven by lifetimes of experience and complex motivations.

 - We are not reading children’s or YA literature.